noirscape/SwitchGuideOLD/os-specific-preparations/linux.md

 ### Making your bootkit

-When Hekate updates, download the Hekate zip again and do step 6 again.
-{: .info-box}

 1. Make a new folder called `bootkit`.
 2. In the `bootkit` folder, place `boot_macOS-Linux.sh`.
 3. In the `bootkit` folder, make a folder called `bin`.